B-UMMI/LMAS/docs/user/basic_usage.rst

 The optional parameter ``--md`` allows the user to pass information on input samples to be presented in the report.

+Each reference should be provided in a single file where the linearized replicons are concatenated three times to ensure that contigs can fully align even with start-end overlap and regardless of their starting position relative to that of the reference.
+The short-read data can originate from real raw sequence data of the mock communities or simulated samples from the reference sequence provided.

 .. warning:: By default, LMAS expects the input data in a ``data/`` folder, with the triple reference in ``data/reference/*.fasta``, the read data in ``data/fastq/*_{1,2}.*``, and the markdown file in ``data/*.md``.

 When you clone it, LMAS has the following folder structure: